slowernews/wisdom-tldr/chapters/chapter_appendix.md

 vendo por 40mil. o q venderes dai para cima 50% é para ti!

-math shortcut: Years to double = 72 / Interest Rate -->
+math shortcut: Years to double = 72 / Interest Rate

+“When innovative companies begin making decent profits, landlords raise the rents to adjust for the new ability to pay.
+As a result, these additional wages are neither reinvested, nor reflected in the disposable income of employees.
+This is the dynamic behind the mystery of stagnant wages.
+When workers in a particularly well-paid sector begin pouring into a city, landlords likewise raise the rent to absorb these incomes.
+It isn’t gentrification, but absorption through monopoly power.”
+-->